 The Seven Liberal Arts & The Great Books

-A classic educational model is a methodical approach that focuses on two main components.
+A classic educational model is a methodical approach focusing on two main components.

 Varying Definitions of The Great Books

-Please note that the terminology, The Great Books, can be used in two different ways.
+Please note that the terminology, The Great Books, can be used differently.

 - The Great Books can reference a very specific collection that Encyclopedia Britannica produced.